-The USDA will commit up to $600 million in Round 2 ReConnect funding.
+The USDA will commit up to $650 million in Round 2 ReConnect funding (includes $100 million from CARES Act funding).
 Three Colorado broadband providers applied for $25.1M in USDA ReConnect Round 2 100% Grant funds.
 The ReConnect 100% Grant product requires a 25% match, ($8.4M) making the total project cost $33.5M for the proposed broadband projects.
 If funded, these projects will provide FTTH to over 3,112 locations in western Colorado.

 Awards will be posted on the USDA ReConnect Program webpage.

-For more information about ReConnect and Colorado, visit our ReConnect webpage.
+For more information about ReConnect and Colorado, visit our Colorado ReConnect webpage.

 Distance Learning and Telemedicine Grant (DLT)

 On April, 3, the USDA announced that it would make $72M available to help rural residents gain access to health care and educational opportunities by opening a second application window for funding under the Distance Learning and Telemedicine (DLT) grant program.
-Electronic applications for window two may be submitted through grants.gov and are due no later than July 13, 2020.
-DLT grant applications are accepted through a competitive process and applicants are required to provide a minimum 15 percent match.
-Awards can range from $50,000 to $1,000,000 in the FY 2020 program.
+The DLT grant application window closed July 13, 2020.

 Federal Communications Commission